usnews/brightspot-cms/docs/documentation/documentation.md

 Brightspot CMS is built on top of the [Dari Framework](http://dariframework.org).
 This install will create your new Brightspot CMS application.

-Installing BrightSpot CMS requires five main steps.
+Installing Brightspot CMS requires five main steps.
 We will walk through these in more detail below.

 - Create Database
 - Create Application Server